iSorp/macro-executor/README.md

 ## 16 bit Compiler

-A convenient way to compile 16 bit macro programs is to use [Dosbox](https://www.dosbox.com/).
+A convenient way to compile 16 bit macro programs if the host system doesn't support it, is to use [Dosbox](https://www.dosbox.com/).
 Below an example [task](https://code.visualstudio.com/Docs/editor/tasks) definition which executes dosbox and passes the build script as command line argument.

 ```json